- UK/EU/International: UK and EU

 • Significant research themes in the discipline of Quaternary environmental change

 • Operating the sea level model on high performance computing facilities

 • Designing methods for quantifying uncertainty in projections

 • Visualising and analysing data and ice sheet and sea level model output

 There will be opportunities to present at national and international conferences and join part of a wider sea level research community in the UK.

-This is a fully-funded project open to UK/EU citizens who have a background in Geosciences, mathematics, physics or a related discipline, with a minimum British BSc 2.1, or a related Master's degree.
+This is a fully-funded project open to UK/EU citizens who have a background in Geosciences, mathematics, physics or a related discipline, with a minimum of a British BSc 2.1 or equivalent, and/ or a related Master's degree.
 Some experience in computer modelling would be a benefit.
 A keen interest in environmental change is desirable, in particular in climate and sea-level change.
 A willingness to contribute to the wider research programme and work within a larger team is essential.

 If English is not your first language, you must provide evidence that you meet the University’s minimum English Language requirements.

 How to apply